-If you are eligible for the Pell grant, the CU Achieve will cover what the Pell doesn't, up to six credit hours of resident tuition and fees.
+If you're eligible for the Pell Grant, CU Achieve will cover what Pell does not, up to a maximum of six credit hours of resident tuition and fees.

-> - degree-seeking student working toward first degree
+- degree-seeking student working toward first degree

 - enrolled in a summer session at CU Boulder in at least 6 credit hours

 - Courses taken pass/fail (no credit) through Continuing Education and Professional Studies do not count toward the minimum credit hours